 And over 2 million unique readers monthly!

 J.S.
-Fletcher (1863- 1933), prolific English author of poetry and historical works, also wrote many Golden Age detective crime novels including The Middle Temple Murder (1918);
+Fletcher (1863-1935), prolific English author of poetry and historical works, also wrote many Golden Age crime novels including The Middle Temple Murder (1918);

 "You're in luck," he said.
 "Tisn't five minutes since they found a bit of grey writing paper crumpled up in the poor man's waistcoat pocket--it had slipped into a crack.
 Come in, and you'll see it."